NangunooriAbhinav/Yoink/README.md

 ### Prerequisites

 - **Go** must be installed on your system.
 You can download and install it from [the official Go website](https://golang.org/dl/).
+- **LibreOffice** must be installed on your system for document-to-PDF conversion.
+You can download and install it from [the official LibreOffice website](https://www.libreoffice.org/download/download/).

 ### Installation Steps